Knife fight! You're gonna fight with a knife!

-- Saving Private Ryan and Eastern Promises are both known for having psychologically disturbing knife fights.
+- Eastern Promises is also well known for its psychologically disturbing knife fight in the climax.

 - The Long Riders had one between two Bowie knives, and at the lady's request no less.
 Notable for having the fighters "tied" together by a chew rather than their wrists.

 - Under Siege.
 The final has Casey Ryback fighting the Big Bad William Strannix, and utterly annhilating him.